Skip to main content Skip to footer

 Future Colloquia

-Colloquium Convenor, Professor Kevin Edwards, is likely to be looking for speakers for several impending slots for Easter term 2024 (30 April, 7, 14, 21, 28 May).
+Although most slots for the remainder of the academic year 2023-2024 are taken, that for 28 May 2024 is still available and others may become available.
 Please let Kevin know if you are interested in joining as a speaker by emailing him via kevin.edwards@abdn.ac.uk and forwarding a holding title; a 2-3 sentence description; and brief details of your Cambridge and home affiliations.
 An abstract accessible to a non-specialist audience (preferably 75 words or less) will be required prior to the meeting.
 Prospective speakers should note that there is no budget for travel, accommodation or subsistence.

 Non-College members can join our events mailing list to be the first to hear about upcoming concerts, exhibitions and lectures at Clare Hall: